spotinst/help/src/docs/eco/tutorials/eco-policy/README.md

 ### ElasticSearch

-The following are permissions that are needed to provide the Eco team with information about reserved instance offerings and view details of reserved ES instances.
+The following permissions are required for providing the Eco team with information about reserved instance offerings and view details of reserved ES instances.

 ```
 "es:ListElasticsearchInstanceTypes",